diskoverdata/diskover-docs/source_files/diskoveradmin_wizard.md

 🟨 &nbsp;Note that Diskover-Web and the indexer(s) can point to two different Elasticsearch hosts, hence the next 2 steps.

-🔴 &nbsp;Input the **IP/AWS endpoint** where your Elasticsearch is running.
+🔴 &nbsp;Input the **IP/AWS endpoint** where your Elasticsearch is running in the **host** field.
 If you have a clustered ES setup, click **+ Add Item** to list your other IPs.

 🔴 &nbsp;Keep the port at **9200**.

-🔴 &nbsp;Enable **HTTPS** your Elasticsearch uses an encrypted protocol.
+🔴 &nbsp;Enable **HTTPS** if your Elasticsearch uses an encrypted protocol.
 Otherwise, keep it unchecked for **HTTP**.

 🔴 &nbsp;If you select **HTTPS**, enter your Elasticsearch username & password.

 🔴 &nbsp;Click **Test** to see if Diskover can connect to your Elasticsearch system.
-The page will refresh and output the health of your cluster at the top of the page (number of shards, nodes, etc.) If this completes successfully, you're ready to proceed forward.
+The page will refresh and output the health of your cluster at the top of the page (number of shards, nodes, etc.):

 <img src="images/es_connection_test.png" width="600">

-🔴 &nbsp;If the test is successfull, click **Save & Continue**.
+🔴 &nbsp;If the test is successful, click **Save & Continue**, otherwise review the information you entered.

 #### Elasticsearch Connection for Indexers